-Select two to six units of Spanish courses or a related field in consultation with the Spanish Graduate Coordinator.
+Select 2-6 units of Spanish courses or a related field in consultation with the Spanish Graduate Coordinator.
 SPAN 298 units may be counted toward this requirement for students choosing the Comprehensive Examination as a Culminating Requirement.
 The Graduate Coordinator will coordinate the examination process with the faculty involved.